Tadessejemal1/FIRST-CAPSTONE-PROJECT/README.md

 ## Project Name
  Capstone Project On Module One
 ## Description the project.
-This is my final capstone project application deploy project in Microverse's final module one.
-In this project, things like setting up Html, CSS and JavaScript liters, GitHub Actions, Grid, and GitHub flow are covered and portfolio applications deploy.
+This is my final capstone project for Microverse's first module.
+In this project, I covered topics like setting up HTML, CSS and JavaScript files, using GitHub Actions, using Grid, and following the GitHub flow.
+I've deployed my portfolio application to GitHub Pages, completing this project.

 ## Here, are